JaimeGensler/thyseus-transformer/README.md

 This is the official transformer plugin for [Thyseus](https://www.github.com/JaimeGensler/thyseus).

+While Thyseus works without transformation, the transformer is designed to improve the DX of Thyseus, and to provide performance improvements - all without requiring you to change how you write your code!

 Currently, the transformer is available as a Vite plugin only - if you'd like to see a plugin for your bundler of choice, feel free to [create an issue](https://github.com/JaimeGensler/thyseus-transformer/issues/new)